-Other income (expense), historically a net expense, increased \$28 million due primarily to the following: Interest expense increased \$11 million, or 7.4 percent, resulting primarily from the increase in the Company's long-term debt.
-Miscellaneous-net increased \$14 million, due primarily to the accrual during the first quarter of 2004 of a \$23 million award rendered by an independent arbitrator and relating to a grievance filed by the Allied Pilots Association, somewhat offset by the write-down during the first quarter of 2003 of certain investments held by the Company.
+Other income (expense), historically a net expense, increased \$47 million due primarily to the following: Interest expense increased \$26 million, or 8.8 percent, resulting primarily from the increase in the Company's long-term debt.
+Miscellaneous-net increased \$23 million, due primarily to the accrual during the first quarter of 2004 of a \$23 million award rendered by an independent arbitrator and relating to a grievance filed by the Allied Pilots Association.